 At-risk afterschool meal programs also are benefiting from the mini-grants that are being used for enrichment activities, facilities and supplies, and staffing to help increase participation and sustain programs.

-Eighteen schools and community partners across the state have already been granted funds to begin or expand school breakfast and afterschool meals programs.
-Summer Nutrition Program grant applications are under review.
-The timeline for this next round of grants is fluid due to the unanticipated school closures from the statewide COVID-19 response.
+Twenty-three schools and community partners across the state have already been granted funds to begin or expand school breakfast, summer meals, and afterschool meals programs.
+The timeline for future rounds of grants is still being determined due to the unanticipated school closures from the statewide COVID-19 response.